Categorical variable: Notation

 For ease in statistical processing, categorical variables may be assigned numeric indices, e.g. 1 through K for a K-way categorical variable (i.e. a variable that can express exactly K possible values).
 In general, however, the numbers are arbitrary, and have no significance beyond simply providing a convenient label for a particular value.
 In other words, the values in a categorical variable exist on a nominal scale: they each represent a logically separate concept, cannot necessarily be meaningfully ordered, and cannot be otherwise manipulated as numbers could be.
 Instead, valid operations are equivalence, set membership, and other set-related operations.

 As a result, the central tendency of a set of categorical variables is given by its mode; neither the mean nor the median can be defined.
 As an example, given a set of people, we can consider the set of categorical variables corresponding to their last names.
 We can consider operations such as equivalence (whether two people have the same last name), set membership (whether a person has a name in a given list), counting (how many people have a given last name), or finding the mode (which name occurs most often).
 However, we cannot meaningfully compute the "sum" of Smith + Johnson, or ask whether Smith is "less than" or "greater than" Johnson.
 As a result, we cannot meaningfully ask what the "average name" (the mean) or the "middle-most name" (the median) is in a set of names.

-Note that this ignores the concept of alphabetical order, which is a property that is not inherent in the names themselves, but in the way we construct the labels.
+This ignores the concept of alphabetical order, which is a property that is not inherent in the names themselves, but in the way we construct the labels.
 For example, if we write the names in Cyrillic and consider the Cyrillic ordering of letters, we might get a different result of evaluating "Smith < Johnson" than if we write the names in the standard Latin alphabet; and if we write the names in Chinese characters, we cannot meaningfully evaluate "Smith < Johnson" at all, because no consistent ordering is defined for such characters.
 However, if we do consider the names as written, e.g., in the Latin alphabet, and define an ordering corresponding to standard alphabetical order, then we have effectively converted them into ordinal variables defined on an ordinal scale.